Signs and Symptoms of High-Functioning Anxiety

 While deciding to cope with high-functioning anxiety by yourself may be helpful initially, you may also need to seek some help from a mental health professional.
 This can be especially difficult for individuals struggling as they think they can “do it on their own” or “I don’t need any help, I’m fine”.
 No one should have to suffer in silence.
 Seeking help from a mental health professional can be very beneficial for someone experiencing high-functioning anxiety.

-Some signs you may need to seek additional support from a mental health or dual diagnosis professional include:
+Some signs you may need to seek additional support from an anxiety treatment center or dual diagnosis professional include:

 Intervening early may also prevent further mental conditions like depression from arising.